natelandau/shell-scripting-templates/README.md

 #### 1. Copy and paste into standaloneTemplate.sh

 You can copy any complete function from the Utilities and place it into your script.
 Copy it beneath the `### Custom utility functions` line.
+Scripts created this way are fully portable among systems

 #### 2. Source all the utility files by using template.sh

 `template.sh` contains a function to source all the utility files into the script.
-Beware, this will require a full path to the location of this repository and will result in a script that will not be portable to other systems.
+Beware, that you'll need to update the paths within the `_sourceUtilities_` function to ensure your script can find this repository.

 ## alerts.bash